egbewandedoyinsola/Python_Projects/README.md

 ---

 Thanks for checking out this project! 🙌
-Feel free to explore the notebook and reach out with feedback.
+Feel free to check LA Crime Project.ipynb and reach out with feedback.